ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \definecolor{CustomBlue}{RGB}{76, 114, 176} \definecolor{CustomRed}{RGB}{196, 78, 82} \definecolor{CustomGreen}{RGB}{0, 128, 82}

-\textbf{Choice of Sampler and its Impact on Metrics} ~~ Figure \ref{fig: sampler pareto curves} and Figure \ref{fig: sampler pareto curves full} in the Appendix present a comprehensive analysis of the impact of sampler choices.
+\textbf{Choice of Sampler and its Impact on Metrics} ~~ Figure \ref{fig: sampler pareto curves} and Figure \ref{fig: sampler pareto curves full} (Appendix \ref{app:ablation}) present a comprehensive analysis of the impact of sampler choices.
 The results reveal several key insights: 1) All metrics improve as the number of function evaluations (NFE) increases, as expected.
 2) At lower NFE, the Heun sampler is noticeably better than Euler; as NFE increases, they converge to similar results.
-3) FD behaves like a convex function with respect to the CFG scale, indicating that FD penalizes low diversity caused by CFG’s over-emphasis on text condition.
-4) Metrics such as KL, IS, and CL show continuous improvement with higher CFG scales, suggesting their preference for accuracy over diversity.
+3) FD behaves as a convex function with respect to the CFG scale, indicating that FD penalizes low diversity caused by CFG’s over-emphasis on text condition and/or distortion caused by high CFG scales.
+4) Metrics such as KL, IS, and CL (Figure \ref{fig: sampler pareto curves full}) show continuous improvement with higher CFG scales, suggesting their preference for accuracy over diversity.
 Therefore, one should be cautious when selecting the CFG scale, as optimizing for these metrics alone may lead to a trade-off between diversity and accuracy.
-Detailed results on the choices of sampler and NFE are provided in Table \ref{tab:sampler comparison} in Appendix \ref{app:ablation}.
+Detailed results on the choices of sampler and NFE are provided in Table \ref{tab:sampler comparison} (Appendix \ref{app:ablation}).
 In summary:

 \textbf{Creative Audio Generation} ~~ We test ETTA’s abilities to generate \textit{creative} audio and music samples that do not exist in the real world, especially for complex and imaginative captions.
 We ask ChatGPT to generate hard captions that require blending and transformation of various sound elements towards creative audio.
-See Table \ref{tab:creative_audio_captions} for the imaginative captions.
-We generate 20 samples for each model and invite human listeners to measure 5-scale rating of 1) OVL: an overall quality of sample without seeing captions, and 2) REL: a relevance of the sample to the provided caption.
-Each model is tested in isolation.
+See Table \ref{tab:creative_audio_captions} (Appendix \ref{app:ablation}) for the imaginative captions.
+We generate 20 samples for each model and invite human listeners to measure 5-scale rating of OVL and REL.
 Table \ref{tab:mos} shows that ETTA significantly improves its ability to follow the complex captions as measured by the REL score ($p<0.05$ from Wilcoxon signed-rank test).
 We strongly encourage the readers to listen to the audio samples in the demo page (Appendix \ref{app:website}).
 Therefore, we claim: